Jesse White (politician): As Secretary of State

-White has improved customer services through streamlined operations and the innovative use of technology.
-This has resulted in shorter than ever wait times at driver licensing facilities as more customers take advantage of new, technology-based transactions that the office has developed to better serve the public.
+White improved customer services through streamlined operations and the innovative use of technology.
+This resulted in shorter than ever wait times at driver licensing facilities as more customers take advantage of new, technology-based transactions that the office has developed to better serve the public.
 In 2006, Internet transactions accounted for over $41 million.
 In 2008, these transactions accounted for over $73 million.

 White continues to be an advocate for organ and tissue donation.
 He initiated legislation creating the First Person Consent Organ/Tissue Donor Registry, which makes a person's decision to donate legally binding.
 Since 2006, more than 5 million people have signed up for the registry.

 In 1999, White inherited an office under a cloud of corruption from George H. Ryan.
 White immediately pledged to restore integrity and eliminate all forms of institutionalized corruption and wrongdoing.
 Some key efforts included: establishing a code of conduct for employees; setting strict fundraising policies that prohibit employee contributions; hiring Jim Burns, former U.S. Attorney for the Northern District of Illinois, as Inspector General and strengthened the Inspector General's office; and initiated legislation to make the position of Inspector General permanent with broad powers to root out corruption.

 The Secretary of State's office administers library grants throughout the state.
 In 2010, White re-directed federal funds from the Illinois State Library so that local libraries throughout Illinois could maintain a revenue flow from the state despite the state's fiscal crisis.